KatherineMichel/pinax-tutorial/what_is_pinax.md

 ### Pinax Starter Projects

-Pinax Starter Projects are Django projects that can be found in the [Pinax Starter Projects](https://github.com/pinax/pinax-starter-projects) repo.
-Pinax Starter Projects can be used to bootstrap the most common types of websites.
+Pinax starter projects are Django projects that can be found in the [Pinax starter projects](https://github.com/pinax/pinax-starter-projects) repo.
+Pinax starter projects can be used to bootstrap the most common types of websites.
 You only need to write the parts that make your project unique.

 Here are a few examples:
 * prototype